alxshelepenok/lumen/content/posts/build3rs-stack-arweave.md

 **Welcome to the Build3rs Stack**!
 In this content series we cover the most important parts of the web3 infrastructure stack for builders, and go over their applied use-cases.

-**Today we will cover:** [**Arweave**](https://www.arweave.org/).
-Arweave is a permanent and decentralized web platform built on an open ledger.
+**Today we will cover:** [**Arweave**](https://www.arweave.org/): a permanent and decentralized web platform built on an open ledger.
 It's main service?
 A permanent storage protocol, with a particular mechanism: you only pay for storage once, and store data permanently on a decentralized network.

 ***